DerekCuevas/friend-list/README.md

 ## Solutions
 Currently there are three solutions (each on separate branches of this repo).

-##### Imperative approach:
+#### Imperative approach:
-(branch: imperative-solution)

-Currently the most straightforward of the three, logic for dispatching actions and reading router state is all contained in react components.
+Currently the most straightforward of the three, logic for dispatching actions and reading router state is all contained in react components. (branch: imperative-solution)

-##### Part observable approach:
+#### Part observable approach:
-(branch: master)

-Logic for dispatching side effects are managed with redux's store.subscribe() in an 'observable' like pattern.
+Logic for dispatching side effects are managed with redux's store.subscribe() in an 'observable' like pattern. (branch: master)

-##### Full observable approach:
+#### Full observable approach:
-(branch: with-history)

 Logic for both dispatching side effects to the store and reading router state are moved outside of react components.
-This example uses both redux's store.subscribe() and react-router's (history) browserHistory.listen() methods.
+This example uses both redux's store.subscribe() and react-router's (history) browserHistory.listen() methods. (branch: with-history)

 ## Highlights
 - vanilla redux + react-router, no third party bindings (like react-router-redux) (why is this a highlight?)